pioneers/website/programs/scholarship.md

 hero-message: Pioneers in Engineering Alumni Scholarship
 ---

-<div class="alert alert-info">The deadline for the Scholarship Application has been extended to April 22nd!</div>

 # Pioneers in Engineering Alumni Scholarship
 Pioneers in Engineering strives to provide a quality STEM educational experience for Bay Area high school students.
 In keeping with our mission to promote science and engineering, we are happy to announce our seventh annual PiE alumni-funded scholarship for PiE students.
 The scholarship will be for a one-time amount of $2000.